 What is my credit score?

-A credit score is a number that is used to predict how likely you are to pay back a loan on time.
+Answer: A credit score predicts how likely you are to pay back a loan on time.
+A scoring model uses information from your credit report to create your credit score.

 Your credit score starts with the information about you from your credit report.
 A mathematical formula – called a scoring model – is then used to create your credit score.